InkblotAdmirer/custom_feed/README.md

 The OpenWRT build system does not currently include the capability to cross-compile Go, so the precompiled ARM binary is downloaded and installed.

 The service is started with procd referencing /etc/config/dnscrypt-proxy-v2.toml for configuration.
 The included configuration example is installed directly.
-The process is run as user nobody in group nogroup, and empty blacklist files with these permissions are created in /tmp.
+The process is run as user nobody in group nogroup, and empty blacklist and cloaking files with these permissions are created in /tmp.
+Procd reload triggering is hard coded to "wan" -- this, and other hard-coded configuration settings are planned to be configured via UCI eventually.